-- All the benefits and liquid loads declared results in the liquid flows, leaving the product system which weren't attributed as coproducts and who have reached the end of waste status, must be included in the D module (see point 6.3.5.6 of the EN 15804); - The impacts avoided associated to the coproducts attributed shouldn't be included in D - For receiving the benefits resulting from recycling/product additional processing in the D module, the treatment of the product must be declared in C module; - In the D module, the benefits resulting from exported energy from waste elimination processes declared in C4 module (see EN 15804, point 6.4.3.3., note 1) are also considered;

-In the D module, the environmental damages (liquid value) avoided resulting from flows leaving the system (that is, mainly from the modules A5 and C3) minus the flows that entering the system (i.e., mainly module A1) should be declared module.
+- All declared net benefits and loads resulting from net flows leaving the product system that have not been allocated as co-products and that have reached the end-of-waste status must be included in module D (see point 6.3.5.6 of EN 15804).
+It is necessary to verify that the calculation of the net flow is carried out correctly, taking into account relevant factors, such as processing losses throughout the entire life cycle (including collection and pre-processing), inputs in modules A1 to A3 (and A4 to B5, if necessary), and the fact that all waste flows considered in module D have reached the end-of-waste status. - The impacts avoided associated to the coproducts attributed shouldn't be included in D; - For receiving the benefits resulting from recycling/product additional processing in the D module, the treatment of the product must be declared in C module; - In the D module, the benefits resulting from exported energy from waste elimination processes declared in C4 module (see EN 15804, point 6.4.3.3., note 1) are also considered; - In the D module, the environmental damages (liquid value) avoided resulting from flows leaving the system (that is, mainly from the modules A5 and C3) minus the flows that entering the system (i.e., mainly module A1) should be declared module.